Certificate Overview

 Once your materials are finalized, you will present these materials to the Delta Program and your certificate defense committee.
 This is an opportunity to show off how you have grown as an effective and inclusive teacher and mentor.

-Final products of the Delta Certificate
+Final Products of the Delta Certificate

 You officially earn a Delta Certificate by completing the following:

-• Reflection Materials: A completed Teaching and Learning Portfolio, Teaching Philosophy, and/or a Reflective Statement on the Delta Pillars.
+• Reflection materials: A completed Teaching and Learning Portfolio, Teaching Philosophy, and/or a Reflective Statement on the Delta Pillars.

 By completing the Delta Certificate, you will leave with the following materials: